Worship Whenever, Wherever

 Millions of Christian and secular songs from the combined catalogs of ASCAP, BMI, and SESAC are covered.
 This includes all genres of music, from Contemporary Christian and Gospel to Rock, Country, Holiday, Patriotic, Pop, Children’s, and much more.
 To view the songs covered, simply visit each PRO’s repertory page and search their catalogs.

-Is pre-recorded music covered by the WORSHIPcast License?
+Is commercial pre-recorded music covered by the WORSHIPcast License?

 No. WORSHIPcast does not cover streaming rights for any pre-recorded music, including sound recordings, artist recordings, accompaniment tracks, multi-tracks, or stems.
 Additional rights must be secured from the sound recording copyright owner in order to legally stream.